With her most recent novel, Hanya Yanagihara’s legacy of suffering and empathy tilts inexorably not to paradise, but to darkness.

 The older Charles is at least complicit, at most instrumental, in transforming 2093 America into an autocratic dystopia.
 And so, with some degree of remorse (but the privileged kind of remorse that says, “well, shit, nevermind, I screwed that one up so now I’m just gonna slowly walk away), he seeks to get his daughter out of his America to the paradise of “New Britain.”

 When I was an undergraduate, a professor of mine had said there were two types of people: those who wept for the world, and those who wept for themselves.
 Weeping for your family, he said, was a form of weeping for yourself.
 “Those who congratulate themselves on their sacrifices for their family aren’t actually sacrificing at all,” he said, “because the family is an extension of their selves, and therefore a manifestation of the ego.”
 True selflessness, he said, meant giving of yourself to a stranger, someone whose life would never be entangled with our own.

 Spoiler.
 The book ends with his daughter, Charlie, getting caught as she flees.
 No paradise there, just death.

 This isn’t all necessarily a bad thing.
-The unique mental situations of each character is thoroughly addressed throughout the novel, and the result is deeply uncomfortable.
+The unique mental situation of each character is thoroughly addressed throughout the novel, and the result is deeply uncomfortable.
 It forces the reader to sit with realities of illness and divergence, whether that be mental, physical, or global.

 Facing these realities is something America is really bad at, and that seems to be one of Yanagihara’s fixations.
 And while I whine about how unsatisfying it is, it does put me face to face with situations I wouldn’t have thought about—or empathized with—otherwise.